scality/RestBlockDriver/README.md

 Then simply create a block driver pointing to it as follows:
 # echo "http://<ip>[:port]/<path_and_filename>" > /sys/class/dewb/add

-A disable input /dev is created:
+An device /dev is created:
 * /dev/dewba for the first addition
 * /dev/dewbb for the 2nd
 And so on ...